Unified Model of Heated Plasma Expansion: Fast heating (Low )

 \subsection{Regime II: $\eta\ll1$, $|\zeta_c|\lesssim\sfrac{1}{\sqrt{\eta}}$}

-In fig.\ref{fig:paramVarPlots}$(a)$, the profiles in violet ($\eta=0.01$) in the first 4 rows represent the asymptotic dynamics in the limit of low $\eta$ and low $\eta \zeta_c^2$, as indicated by fig.\ref{fig:paramVarPlots}$(c)$.
-In this regime, a small mass of electrons in a boundary layer near the initial plasma-vacuum interface are rapidly heated in the timescale $\gamma^{-1}$.
+In Fig.~\ref{fig:paramVarPlots}$(a)$, the profiles in violet ($\eta=0.01$) in the first 4 columns represent the asymptotic dynamics in the limit of low$-\eta$ and low$-\eta \zeta_c^2$, as indicated by Fig.~\ref{fig:paramVarPlots}$(c)$.
+In this regime, a small mass of electrons in a boundary layer near the initial plasma-vacuum interface are rapidly heated on a timescale $\sim\gamma^{-1}$.
 These hot electrons originating from a region of length $L \lesssim \lambda_D$ are expelled from the boundary layer leaving a low electron density in this region.
 In the limit $L \ll \lambda_D$, an almost bare, unperturbed ion slab of dimension $L$ is left behind, that serves as a precursor for subsequent Coulomb explosion at later times.
-The electron and ion density profiles for the case $\eta = 10^{-2}$ and $\zeta_c = -0.126$ are shown in fig. \ref{fig:LeLzPlot}.
-The state of the plasma after a time $t$ for which the electrons are heated is given by the ion density profile, and the characteristic values of the electron density and the unshielded electrostatic field.
+The electron and ion density profiles for $\eta = 10^{-2}$ and $\zeta_c = -0.126$ are shown in Fig.~ \ref{fig:LeLzPlot}.
+After a time $t$ of the heated electron dynamics, the plasma state is characterized by the ion density profile, and the characteristic values of the electron density and the unshielded electrostatic field.